 - been employed continuously for 26 weeks up to and including their qualifying week

-- had average weekly earnings above the Lower Earnings Limit in the relevant period.
+- had average weekly earnings above the LEL in the relevant period.

 The amount payable

-OSPP is payable for a maximum of 2 weeks, it must be taken as a block either 1 week or a complete fortnight but not 2 single weeks at the following rates:
+OSPP is payable for a maximum of two weeks: it must be taken as a block either one week or a complete fortnight but not two single weeks at the following rates:

 - the lower of:

 - 90% of AWE

 The calculation of AWE and the recovery of OSPP are subject to the same rules as for SMP.

 Fathers will have the right to take unpaid leave to attend up to two antenatal appointments.

 To qualify for Statutory Adoption Pay (SAP), an employee must meet the same earnings and service criteria as an employee seeking to qualify for SMP.
 An employee must provide his or her employer with evidence of the adoption and a declaration that he or she has elected to receive SAP.
 HMRC form SC4 provides a declaration form that can be used.
 A matching certificate from the adoption agency must be produced to the employer.
 SAP is paid at the lower rate of SMP and follows the same rules with regard to recovery.

 SPL is available to parents whose babies are due on or after 5 April 2015.
 In the case of adoptions SPL applies in relation to children matched with a person or placed for adoption on or after 5 April 2015.